 Recess expectations are put into place to ensure that all students are safe while on the playground during outdoor recess as well as when inside for indoor recess.
-Recess monitors are present as students have time to play.
-They will monitor student behavior on equipment and while playing with peers.
+Teachers and/or staff members are present as students have time to play.
+They monitor student behavior on equipment and while playing with peers.
 Any behavior that appears to be unsafe for any reason will be addressed.
-The recess monitors will inform classroom teachers or administration of any issues that arise in order for them to be addressed.
-Students are expected to listen to the monitors and follow the directions that are given.
+Students are expected to listen to staff and follow the directions that are given.